 VS2015 free community edition has been used as Windows compiler.

-9.2 Move to Github issue after PMB meeting
+9.2 Move to Github issues after PMB meeting

-Github issue has been used since last PMB meeting
+Github issues has been used since last PMB meeting

 9.3 Upgrade to Qt5 after next release of ParaView

+We have to match the version of Qt to that used in Paraview, while they have stated that they will move to Qt5 they have not done so yet.
+When they do we will have to move in order to adopt newer versions of Paraview.
+This change is complicated by dependencies on Qt3 from QtiPlot, so this will involve some rework..

 9.4 Coordinate a teleconference among imaging instrument scientists from SNS, ISIS and ESS